vFredo/dotfiles/README.md

 configurations that you have, but if the file that is trying to change is a symbolic link, then, if you want, the script removes it.
 For the moment, most dependencies of the OS have to be install by hand.

+For updating all submodules use `git pull --recurse-submodules`

 ## ❖ Features
 * Bspwm config files.
   * Polybar config.